iAdtya/UM-AI/README.md

 # UM-AI-BOT

-The application should simulate a "Digital Twin" that can mimic a user's conversational style and provide responses to incoming messages
+The application simulate a "Digital Twin" that can mimic a user's conversational style and provide responses to incoming messages

 ## System Design